GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Copy

-Let's take a look at the memory occupied in FP16
+Let's check the memory it occupies in FP16

 model_memory = model.get_memory_footprint()/(1024**3)